Alzheimer’s Disease: Early Signs, Risk Factors, And Treatment Options

 Brain nutrition plays a critical role in maintaining cognitive function throughout life.

-Consuming a rich in fruits, vegetables, whole grains, lean proteins, and can provide essential nutrients for optimal brain health.
+Consuming a balanced diet rich in fruits, vegetables, whole grains, lean proteins, and can provide essential nutrients for optimal brain health.

 Some key components include omega-3 fatty acids found in fish like salmon or tuna; antioxidants from berries, leafy greens or dark chocolate; and B vitamins from sources such as legumes or fortified cereals.